Explore the destinations we are going to visit this year

 What is ASEAN?

-ASEAN stands for the Association of Southeast Asian Nations.
-Today this association consists of 10 member States including Brunei, Cambodia, Indonesia, Lao, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.
-In 1967 Thailand, Indonesia, the Philippines, Singapore and Malaysia founded ASEAN.
-The aim was to improve economic, sociocultural and political cooporation and to balance political conflicts between These countries.
+ASEAN stands for Association of Southeast Asian Nations and consists of ten member states, including Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
+The aim of its creation in 1967 was to improve economic, sociocultural and political cooperation and to balance political conflicts between these countries.